Worship & Lifecycle

 Sanctuary

-In this discussion, we will explore the deeper themes of this sacred day as a lens into our collective goals and responsibilities.
+In this discussion, we will focus on the most meaningful aspects of Yom Kippur as we commit to how we want to grow in the year ahead.
 What makes us feel committed?
-Where do we seek to avoid responsibilities?
 How can we renew ourselves in the year ahead?
-Drawing on stories from our tradition, we will guide each other on the path toward returning to our best selves.
+What is the essence of what it means to be human in partnership with God.
+Drawing on stories from our tradition, we will guide each other on the path toward exploring the essence of this holiest of days.

 During the High Holy Days, we’re called to perform Teshuvah—a return.
 But return to what?
 Inspired by Rabbi Steinsaltz’s idea of Teshuvah as spiritual awakening, this session uses Jewish mindfulness and meditation to reconnect with the sacred spark within ourselves.
 Through quiet reflection and breath, we’ll notice moments of regret from the past year and gently release them, returning to a calm, loving awareness.
 We’ll then share insights in a group discussion, exploring the release of negativity and the rediscovery of the goodness within ourselves, our relationships, and our connection to God.